satukon/SatusWeatherApp/README.md

 ## Info
 - Project type: Solo
-- Technologies used: React.js, Python/Flask
+- Technologies used: React.js, Python/Flask/Pandas
-- Learning objectives: To show my knowledge and skill in web development and to learn data analysis basics with Pandas
+- Learning objectives: To show my knowledge and skill in web development, and to learn data analysis basics with Pandas.

 ## Features
-- Backend is integrated to Open Meteo's Free Weather API (https://open-meteo.com/) to get weather forecasts for locations
+- Backend is integrated to Open Meteo's Free Weather API (https://open-meteo.com)
+- Pandas (https://pandas.pydata.org/) Python library was used in analyzing the weather data
+- MUI (https://mui.com/) React component library was used to speed up the frontend development
-- The data of activities is stored in browser's local storage to improve usability
+- Activity data is stored to browser's local storage for improved usability

 ## Ideas for further development
-- To show user the reason if weather conditions are not met, more detailed data of the daily forecasts could be shown.
+- More detailed data of the daily forecasts could be shown.
+For example: if weather conditions for an activity are not met, why?

 ## Prerequisites